Structure of the Colosseum

 - Advisable to go with flat shoes as the flooring is quite uneven and the staircase quite high.

 - Look up the official website for special events that allow access to the third level as well as the underground maze.
-You can also, avail an organized tour like the Viator tours for a complete experience of the Colosseum
+You can also, avail an organized tour for a complete experience of the Colosseum

 - The Colosseum is quite central to Rome.
 The close by areas include Piazza Venezia.
 There are restrictions on the vehicular traffic on Sundays.